yuyang339/cs140e-21spr/labs/3-bootloader/PRELAB.md

 ### 3. Implement two Unix support routines.

-To get you used to dealing with `man` pages and their ilk, you'll write two routines needed by your bootloader.
-Neither is very hard; hopefully you can do these before lab:
+To get you used to dealing with `man` pages and their ilk, you'll write four routines needed by your bootloader.
+Their prototypes are in `libunix/libunix.h` and two simple C files that can serve as starter code are in `0-prelab-code` (you should copy these into `libunix` at the top level).

+None of them should be very hard; hopefully you can do these before lab:

   1. `read_file(size,name)`: read the file `name` into a buffer you allocate in its entirety and return it, writing the size of the